 There are a number of ways for students to get involved within the College of Biological Sciences and within the University community.
-Getting involved in any activity can be a great way to connect with like-minded students, enhance your overall experience at Guelph, improve your mental and physical well being and give back to the University and greater Guelph community.
+Getting involved in any activity can be a great way to connect with like-minded students, enhance your overall experience at Guelph, improve your mental and physical well-being and give back to the University and the greater Guelph community.

 The College of Biological Science Student Council (CBSSC)